FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

 .. centered:: Figure 3.2-1 Schematic diagram of load setting

 The user can set the corresponding parameters according to the parameters of the tool used.
-The load weight is 0~5kg, and the range of the center of mass coordinates is 0~1000, as shown in 3.4-18.
+The load weight is 0~5kg, and the range of the center of mass coordinates is 0~1000, as shown in Figure 3.2-1.

 .. important::
    After the load is installed at the end of the robot, the weight of the end load and the coordinates of the center of mass must be set correctly, otherwise it will affect the drag function of the robot and the use of the collision detection function.